Namangupta123/Pizza_delivery_backend/readme.md

 ## PIZZA DELIVERY BACKEND
-This is a REST API for a Pizza delivery service built for fun and learning with FastAPI, SQLAlchemy and PostgreSQL.
+This is a REST API for a Pizza delivery service built with FastAPI, SQLAlchemy and PostgreSQL.

 ## ROUTES TO IMPLEMENT
 | METHOD | ROUTE | FUNCTIONALITY |ACCESS|